chintangatecha/RepData_PeerAssessment1/README.md

 ## Introduction

+PA1_Template.rmd file contains all the required commands that are used to create graph which is just below the code itself.

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike